Interactivity-BV/codebaseai/README.md

    - `radon_mi_report_summary_ai.md`: Reporting on maintainability index.
    - `full_analysis_summary_ai.md`: Reporting on the entire codebase.

-## Example output
+## Example Output

 Please check the `example_reports` for the reporting done on this project.

-## Documentation generation
+## Documentation Generation

 The `create_docstrings.py` script adds docstrings to all Python scripts.
 It will then run `mdocs` on the codebase and process the resulting documentation with the LLM to produce a summary report and an onboarding file.

 Please be aware:
   - When using the module directory for both input and output, Python files will be overwritten.
-Make sure you have committed all you changes before doing this.
+Make sure you have committed all your changes before doing this.
-  - The codebase needs to be a module: it should contain a `__init__.py` file
+  - The codebase needs to be a module: it should contain a `__init__.py` file.
   - The script creates a `docs` directory in the output directory.

 ```bash